Obama highlights climate agenda on tiny Midway

 He made his case for taking action during remarks near Lake Tahoe Wednesday, warning against electing leaders who deny warming temperatures are the result of human activity.

 "The fact is it is man-made," Obama said.
 "It's not 'we think it is man-made,' it's not, 'we guess it is man-made,' it's not, 'a lot of people are saying it's man-made,' it's not, 'I'm not a scientist so I don't know.'
 You don't have to be scientist.
-You have to read, or listen to scientists to know that the overwhelming body of scientific evidence shows us that climate change is caused by human activity," he said.
+You have to read, or listen to scientists, to know that the overwhelming body of scientific evidence shows us that climate change is caused by human activity."

 He was participating in a yearly summit organized by Nevada Sen. Harry Reid.